Case Summary 🔎

 fig 1.
 Before using the R-Brush, the original screw from the prosthesis was inserted to a protection cap.

 fig 4.
-A clean surface resembling machine surface was achieved.
+The rough surface transformed into a machined surface.
 The R-Brush effectively eliminated the original contaminated surface and created a new surface.

 fig 5.
 An allogenic graft (RegenOss) was used to fill the large defect, with the implant itself serving as a space maintainer.